 Tim Mitchell

-photo of Tim Mitchell I am an assistant professor in the Department of Computer Science at Queens College / CUNY.
-Prior to coming to Queens College, I was a research scientist for seven years in the Computational Methods in Systems and Control Theory group at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg, Germany, and before that, an Assistant Research Scientist at the Courant Institute of Mathematical Sciences at New York University, which is also where I obtained my PhD in computer science in 2014.
+photo of Tim Mitchell I am an assistant professor in the Department of Computer Science at Queens College / CUNY and CUNY Graduate Center.
+Prior to coming to CUNY, I was a research scientist for seven years in the Computational Methods in Systems and Control Theory group at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg, Germany, and before that, an Assistant Research Scientist at the Courant Institute of Mathematical Sciences at New York University, which is also where I obtained my PhD in computer science in 2014.
 I did my undergraduate studies in both computer science and mathematics at Tufts University.

 To date, my research interest has been focused on designing fast and reliable algorithms and software for robust control and stability analysis of dynamical systems.
 However, the resulting tools I have developed are often applicable to other problems as well, such as model-order reduction, and even quite general domains like nonsmooth constrained optimization and benchmarking of numerical algorithms.
 The techniques underlying my work typically lie across the fields of numerical linear algebra, optimization, and scientific computing, and I am concerned with creating both scalable methods for large-dimensional problems as well as improved algorithms intended for small-scale use.